hbar/python-BeamDynamicsTools/README.md

 `example2.py` Simulation of trajectory calculation for 4 typical beam trajectories for AIMS analysis in the Alcator C-Mod tokamak.

-classes
+Classes
 ==========

-Classes are found in /lib/
+Classes are found in `/lib/BeamDynamicsTools/`

 Trajectory class
 ----------